wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
  * Thanks Wintermute for devkitpro and libnds (http://www.devkitpro.org).
  * Greg Stanton for ProSystem source code (https://home.comcast.net/~gscottstanton/) an Atari 7800 emulator.
- * zx81 (http://zx81.zx81.free.fr/serendipity_fr/) for PSP A7800 version (that helped me a lot to understand ProSystem).
+ * zx81 (http://zx81.zx81.free.fr/serendipity_fr/) for PSP A7800 version (that helped to understand ProSystem).
  * raz0red (http://www.twitchasylum.com/forum/viewtopic.php?t=519) for WII7800  (that helped me to fix some timing problems).
- * The folks at AtariAge who helped weed out many of the old ProSystem Maria rendering bugs.
+ * The folks at AtariAge who helped weed out many of the old ProSystem Maria rendering and timing issues.
  * The MAXMOD audio library is Copyright (c) 2008, Mukunda Johnson (mukunda@maxmod.org).
 See https://github.com/devkitPro/maxmod

 --------------------------------------------------------------------------------